serpenscaput/wl9/Pokestein 3D (Demo)/Pokestein 3D (Demo) - ReadMeFirst.txt

 So just
 don't select those episodes, alright?

--If there are anymore bugs, email me at lilzergling@hotmail.com.
+-If there are anymore bugs, email me at lilzergling (at) hotmail.com.

 6. COMING ATTRACTIONS!